This site is dedicated to cancer professionals and public health advocates who want information about the WA CARES about Cancer Partnership.

 If you are a cancer patient, caretaker, or survivor looking for information about specific cancers, treatment options, or locating care, we encourage you to use the resources on the American Cancer Society’s website Cancer.org.

 Who are the WA CARES partners?

 The partnership is comprised of public and private stakeholders across Washington State.
-The current list of partners includes:
+Partners include: